The $\omega$-categorification of Algebraic Theories: Collections

-Throughout this work we use the terms `pasting diagram' and `pasting scheme' in the sense of Power\cite{PowerNPasting1991}.
-However, all cells of the pasting schemes and diagrams are globes.
 For our purposes we will be specifically interested in the globular set $\Tone$ generated by the terminal globular set $\one$ which has exactly one cell in each dimension.
 It is precisely $\Tone$ which allows us to generalize our notion of the arity of an operation.
-In the classical case, the arity of an element is the length of the word in $T(\{*\})$ over which the operation sits with respect to the operad's graded set structure.
+In the classical case, the arity of an element is the length of the word in $T(\{*\})$ over which the operation sits with respect to the operad's structure as a set fibered over $\mathbb{N}$.
 In this more general context, the arity of a cell in a globular set $\mathcal{X}$ is a pasting scheme specified by a globular cell in $\Tone$.
 More precisely, we can equip a globular set $\mathcal{X}$ with a morphism $x:\mathcal{X} \rightarrow \Tone$ which specifies globular arities via cells in $\Tone$ that are named by pasting schemes.
-We may in turn think of the pasting schemes which name the cell in $\Tone$ as the possible arity shapes with which the globular cells in $\mathcal{X}$ may be equipped.
+We may in turn think of the pasting schemes which name the cells in $\Tone$ as the possible arity shapes with which the globular cells in $\mathcal{X}$ may be equipped.

 \begin{definition} A \emph{collection} is a globular set $\mathcal{X}$ equipped with a globular set homomorphism $x:\mathcal{X} \rightarrow \Tone$ called the \emph{arity map}. \end{definition}